Sitefinity/Telerik.Sitefinity.Samples.QuantumMobileApp/README.md

 global.DecClient = new DecClient({
     apiKey: '<please enter the apikey of your datacenter here>',
     source: 'QuantumDecDemo',
-    authToken: 'appauth <please enter the access token of your datacenter here>' });
+    authToken: 'appauth <please enter the apikey of your datacenter here>' });
 ```
 The app will be working without setting up the Digital Experience Clound but there will be no tracking or personalization of content.

+If using android emulator authenticating against  localhost requires you to use your machine's IP address NOT the adroind emlulator local address '10.0.2.2'